stassa/louise/README.md

    second and third clause in the original program.
 The new, recursive hypothesis is now a correct solution for lists of arbitrary length.

-   The `list_last` example above was taken from ILP at 30 (Cropper et al., Machine Learning 2021, to appear).
+   The `list_last` example above was taken from _Inductive Logic Programming at 30_ (Cropper et al., Machine Learning 2021, to appear).
 See `data/examples/recursive_folding.pl` for the complete example source code.

 7. Louise can invent new examples.
 In the following query a number of examples of `path/2` are invented.
 The background knowledge for this MIL problem